Learn more about how solar power can benefit you, and how to get started

 How does a coastal marine layer effect electric output?

 A common misconception is that San Diego coastal homes cannot use solar power because the marine layer will dramatically compromise the solar panel’s performance.
 Because we are located in coastal North County, we have installed thousands of solar modules near the ocean with excellent results.
 In fact, solar panels perform best in bright but cool conditions.
-So despite the occasional marine layer, the cooler coastal temperatures ideal for high-performing solar electric systems.
+So despite the occasional marine layer, the cooler coastal temperatures are ideal for high-performing solar electric systems.

 Storing Your Solar Energy: